Twin Model Mathilde Tantot Exposes Booty In NSFW Bathroom Selfie

 For the revealing look, the model wore her long, blond locks down and at her back and the majority of her face was covered by her golden tresses.
 The smokeshow showed off her freshly-painted white nails as she held her cherry-patterned phone case in her hand.
 In the caption of the update, the bombshell asked fans to say hi and it comes as no surprise that it’s earning her a ton of attention already.

 In just a few short hours, the brand new photo has earned the beauty nearly half a million likes in addition to well over 2,600 comments — a number that continues to grow.
-Some fans took to the shot to let Mathilde know that she looks incredible while countless others raved over beauty.
+Some fans took to the shot to let Mathilde know how incredible and beautiful she looks.
 Most Instagrammers commented in English while others flooded the comments section in various other languages, proving that her fan base is really diverse.

 “You are my whole world,” one fan gushed, adding a few red heart emoji to the end of their post.

 “I would like to report a robbery.
-This chick stole my heart,” another Instagram user chimed in in addition to an angry face emoji.
+This chick stole my heart,” another Instagram user chimed in along with an angry face emoji.

 “I absolutely love you gorgeous girl,” a third social media user raved.